algolaser mega deals

 3. Is bulk engraving cheaper per item?

 Yep.
-The more you order, the less each piece costs, though you pay in sweat equity—wrapping 1,000 pencils is no joke.
+The more you order, the lower the cost per unit, though you pay in labor—wrapping 1,000 pencils is no joke in production scaling.

 4. Do all items come out identical?